-The convolutional layers are used for feature extraction, which were chosen empirically through experiments done for convolutional layers configuration.
-We used strided convolutions in the first three convolutional layers with a 2x2 stride and 5x5 kernel size and used non-strided convolutions with a kernel size of 3x3 in the last two layers.
+The convolutional layers are used for feature extraction, which was chosen empirically through experiments done for convolutional layers configuration.
+We used stridden convolutions in the first three convolutional layers with a 2x2 stride and 5x5 kernel size and used non-strided convolutions with a kernel size of 3x3 in the last two layers.

 For training a convolutional neural network we have to select the image frames which will be input to it.
 We have sampled the video at 10 FPS.
-We haven’t used a higher sampling rate as it would lead to inclusion of similar images which wouldn’t have given any useful information.
+We haven’t used a higher sampling rate as it would lead to the inclusion of similar images which wouldn’t have given any useful information.

 We have also done image augmentation on image frames by adding shifts, rotations so that car can learn to recover from unexpected situations.
-Image augmentation perturbations is chosen randomly from a normal distribution.
-The normal distribution has mean zero and standard deviation is twice the standard deviation that was measured with human drivers.
+Image augmentation perturbations are chosen randomly from a normal distribution.
+The normal distribution has mean zero and the standard deviation is twice the standard deviation that was measured with human drivers.

-We can see that the CNN is able to detect the outline of the road, but we never explicitly trained it to detect the outline of the road.
+We can see that CNN is able to detect the outline of the road, but we never explicitly trained it to detect the outline of the road.

-So now we have discussed how with less than 100 hours of driving data, the CNN was able to learn the outline of the road(including diverse conditions like unpaved roads, sunny weather, rainy weather).
+So now we have discussed how with less than 100 hours of driving data, CNN was able to learn the outline of the road(including diverse conditions like unpaved roads, sunny weather, rainy weather).
 The model was able to detect the outline of the road, without explicitly label the data.

-For implementation code send me an email or comment below.
+For implementation, code send me an email or comment below.
 The research paper can be found here.